 The Pediatric Epilepsy Program team is experienced in performing epilepsy surgery in children of all ages and with all types of epilepsy.

 We offer the most advanced surgical techniques available in the treatment of children with epilepsy.
-Our highly skilled pediatric surgical teams are experts in the latest minimally invasive diagnostic approaches.
+Our highly skilled pediatric surgical teams are experts in a wide variety of procedures used to treat seizures, including functional hemispherotomy, corpus callosotomy, as well as the latest minimally invasive diagnostic approaches.
 These innovative techniques include robotic-assisted stereoelectroencephalography (sEEG) and a variety of minimally invasive surgical techniques such as laser ablation, responsive neurostimulation, and vagal nerve stimulation.

 These less invasive procedures offer many benefits to patients, such as less post-operative pain, decreased length of stay, lower risk of infection and improved outcomes.